 Kim Penner holds a PhD in Theology from St. Michael's College with the Toronto School of Theology.
 Her doctoral research is in Christian Ethics.
 Specifically, it considers the potential of Mennonite peace theology and discipleship ethics for the construction of a theo-ethics of embodiment and sexuality that is committed to the well-being of the most vulnerable members of the community of faith (i.e. those with the least access to ecclesial and social power).
 Kim lives with her partner Dylan, child Jackson, and cat Max in Waterloo, ON.
-In addition to beginning new research projects, Kim works as a sessional instructor and Continuing Education and Events Coordinator at Emmanuel College of Victoria University in Toronto, ON.
+In addition to beginning new research projects, Kim works as a sessional instructor at Conrad Grebel University College and Emmanuel College of Victoria University in Toronto, ON.

 PhD, St. Michael's College, Toronto School of Theology, 2017

 MTS, Conrad Grebel University College, University of Waterloo, 2012

 Context and Ministry

 Guenther Loewen, Susanne and Kimberly L. Penner.
 "Foreword" in The Challenge is in the Naming: A Theological Journey, by Lydia Neufeld Harder.
 Winnipeg, MB: CMU Press, 2018.